cedricve/executor/README.md

 #Installation

 Make sure you have a C++ compiler and cmake is installed.
-You can build the project with following command:

 ##Linux / OSX